Debugging Stream Applications

 Processors - Input

-Ensure the proper class level annotation @EnableBinding(Processor.class)
+Ensure that the proper class-level annotation (@EnableBinding(Processor.class)

 The handler method should use an input channel of Source.INPUT